 Next up are your subcontractors.
 But again, only those are engaged in R&D and only the ones that are domestic.

 Next up we have supplies, this is your nuts bolts all of the hardware that kind of goes into whatever you're developing.
 You can absolutely include that in the R&D tax credit study.

 Last but not least, but we rarely see this computer leases and rentals.

 Follow these steps:

-In early 2019, after you've closed out your 2018 books.
-Work with your CPA on an R&D tax credit study: once you've determined what your tax credit will be, add it to your 2018 annual corporate form 1120 and file the return.
+In early 2021, after you've closed out your 2020 books.
+Work with your CPA on an R&D tax credit study: once you've determined what your tax credit will be, add it to your 2020 annual corporate form 1120 and file the return.
 In the quarter following your 1120 filing, you can start applying those tax credits to your payroll taxes.

 You can save about 10 percent of your eligible R&D costs up to two hundred and fifty thousand dollars per year for up to five years.
 So, if you have about 2.5 million dollars in engineering R&D expenses for last year you can get that full credit.
 Use our R&D tax credit calculator above to estimate how could save.

 Many young companies with annual sales of less than $5 million can apply up to $250,000 of their research and development (R&D) credit to reduce their payroll tax liability.
 This means that many unprofitable, young companies can cut their burn up to a quarter of a million dollars per year.
 This replaces the older rules that did not allow loss making businesses (i.e. most startups) from using these offets until they generated an income tax liability (i.e. a profit!)

 Your company should work with a qualified expert like Kruze to make sure that your business is eligible, and to conduct a solid study that only uses appropriate expenses that the IRS will agree with.